Expert Guidance for Selling your property in Cascais

 • Make it bright: clean windows, consistent lighting temperature.

-• Remove: excess furniture (space sells), personal clutter, heavy curtains.
+• Remove: excess furniture, personal clutter, heavy curtains.

 • Freshen: neutral paint where walls are marked.

-Expert tip: If your home is dated, don’t try to “out-renovate” the market.
-Price it correctly and present it cleanly—buyers will pay for clarity, not fantasies.
+Expert tip: if your home is dated, don't try to "out-renovate" the market.
+Price it correctly and present it cleanly — buyers pay for clarity, not fantasies.

 Which documents do I need to sell property in Portugal (and which ones block deals)?